 In a garment factory, hundreds of T-shirts are made daily.
 A garment factory gets the order for making T-shirts from international buyers or brands.
 It performs a number of activities to make finished T-shirts.
-In this post, you will be shown various processes a T-shirt factory follows up to shipping of T-shirts to its buyer.
+In this article, I will take you through the various processes a T-shirt factory follows up to shipping of T-shirts to its buyer.

 Understanding buyer requirement